 What's The Difference Between Soap Bars And Shampoo Bars?

-While the process for making a shampoo bar is the same as making soap and the ingredients seem similar, a well-formulated shampoo bar is not your typical soap bar.
+While the process of making a shampoo bar is the same as making soap and the ingredients seem similar, a well-formulated shampoo bar is not your typical soap bar.

-Shampoo bars contains carefully selected ingredients that promote a moisturized scalp and well-conditioned, shiny hair.
+Yes, they are soap, but shampoo bars are formulated with carefully selected ingredients that promote a moisturized scalp and make them ideal for well-conditioned, shiny hair.

-Shampoo bar "recipes" are tweaked to use different proportions of oils and butters and to include botanicals, like nettles right, herb infused oils, and essential oils that are known to help nourish the hair and scalp.
+Shampoo bar "recipes" are tweaked to use different proportions of conditioning oils and butters and to include botanicals, like nettles and horsetail, herb-infused oils, and essential oils that are known to help nourish the hair and scalp.

 Each of our shampoo bar selections contains a different blend of natural plant oils, essential oils, and herb-infused oils.
 Each shampoo bar recipe is different and unique.